ZirconiaCubed3v2/Proxler/README.md

 # Proxler
-A discord chatbot for Proxmox Cluster integration
+A discord bot for Proxmox Cluster integration